tpaschalis/tpaschalis.github.io/_posts/2020-06-17-go-generics-experiment.markdown

 The design draft introduces *a new predeclared type constraint: comparable*, which includes types that can be compared using `==` and `!=`.

-Here's the simple Set that the authors published, which supports the Add, Remove, Contains and Length operations.
+Here's the simple Set implementation that the authors published, which supports the Add, Remove, Contains and Length operations.
 [Playground Link](https://go2goplay.golang.org/p/JU_fAhn3Pfo)

 ```go
 package main